Lime Kiln Canyon Cragging: The Grail & Sacred Trust Wall: Office Party (5.10a, 5p), Secret Tryst (5.11b, 6p) (2025)

 Lime Kiln Canyon is a limestone sport climbing area located just east of Mesquite, NV across the border in Arizona.
 The most popular wall is The Grail, which is a north-facing wall with many long, single pitch climbs on high quality vertical to slightly overhanging rock.

 The first time I climbed at Lime Kiln Canyon was in April 2025.
 We climbed at The Grail.
-This was a sport-climbing building-strength stretch of days between climbing splitters at The Creek and Zion and bigger routes at Red Rocks.
+This was a sport-climbing building-strength break-up-the-drive stretch of days between climbing splitters at The Creek and Zion and climbing for a few weeks in Red Rocks.
+I returned in November 2025 for a day of climbing a couple of multipitch sport routes at Sacred Trust Wall.

 On this page, I give photos from climbing at Lime Kiln Canyon, organized by date.
 At the bottom of the page, I keep a list of the climbs I've done at Lime Kiln Canyon.